Important information for fireworks license holders or applicants who wish to store fireworks for sale in 2017

 The Pyrotechnic Articles (Safety) Regulations 2015 require that from July 5, 2017, all consumer fireworks sold in the UK must comply with Part 2 of those regulations.

-Part 2 outlines the legal obligations of economic operators, retailers etc.
+Part 2 outlines the legal obligations of economic operators and retailers.

 The Pyrotechnic Articles (Safety) Regulations 2015 specify those fireworks which may be supplied to the general public.
 These are listed as Category F1, F2 and F3 fireworks.